-Buckinghamshire is on of the best counties in the UK – from chocolate box villages, amazing market towns to stunning countryside, there are hundreds of things to do in Buckinghamshire!
+Buckinghamshire is one of the best counties in the UK – from chocolate box villages, amazing market towns to stunning countryside, there are hundreds of things to do in Buckinghamshire!

 The county isn’t too far from select family entertainment sites, either – such as Gulliver’s Land in Milton Keynes, which is just over half an hour away by car.

-If you are looking for some of the best places to visit near London, the Buckinghamshire hast to be very top on your list!
+If you are looking for some of the best places to visit near London, then Buckinghamshire has to be very top on your list!

 Buckinghamshire is also in the top 10 weekend break destinations in the UK, so there must a reason or two for that 😉

-Before we cover the best places to see and top things to do in Buckinghamshire, let’s cover some of the main facts about this county.
+Before we cover the best places to see and top things to do in Buckinghamshire and some of the best villages near London located in this county, let’s cover some of the main facts about this county.

 Where is Buckinghamshire located?